 How to get to Mainz from Frankfurt

-⇒To take a car for rent, you need only a few documents – a passport, an international driver’s license and a bank card to pay for the services.
+⇒To rent a car, you need only a few documents – a passport, an international driver’s license and a bank card to pay for the services.
 You can book a car in advance via various online services such as Discover Cars, Economybookings and other similar ones.
 The travel time from Frankfurt to Mainz is about 40 minutes.
 The cities are connected with highways # B43 and # A60 (see on the map).
-I have travelled from Frankfurt along the local highways ans I can say they are very convenient and it is often the fastest way to get to the desired destination.
+I have travelled from Frankfurt along the local highways and I can say they are very convenient and it is often the fastest way to get to the desired destination.

 Where to stay in Mainz